Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Keep a record of all the documents supporting tax claims during audits or filing.

-- Consult professional tax advisors to understand deductions relevant to your case.
+- Consult professional tax advisors such as Edom & Co.
+CPAs to understand deductions relevant to your case.

-- Record all the expenses, including research & development, software, business travel, and training in detail.
+- Record all Company expenses, including research & development, software purchases, business travel, and training in detail.

-- Stay updated with available credits and deductions by reviewing current tax laws.
+- Stay updated on available credits and deductions by reading up on current tax laws.

 E. Misidentification of employees as contractors

 Many businesses often label their employees as contractors.
 However, that is not the best decision to reduce your tax obligations.
-Doing so can backfire both financially and legally.
-Thus, understanding and adhering to appropriate classification is crucial for fair employment and compliance.
+This action can backfire both financially and legally.
+Therefore, understanding and adhering to appropriate classification is crucial for fair employment practices and compliance.

 How to prevent this?